Swiish21/CLI-Password-manager/README.md

 - Regularly update your passwords
 - Use unique passwords for each site
 - Consider using established password managers for critical accounts
+- Store backup files securely

 ## Support

 For issues, questions, or contributions, please open an issue in the repository.

+## License

+This project is open source and available under the MIT License.